miloszkowal/codex_vitae/codex-vitae.md

 * Meditation is important to maintaining focus.
 This does not imply any connection to religious dogma.
 * Most mental illness can be alleviated with therapy rather than medication.
 * The problems of mental illness in men are largely swept under the rug, and that will soon be a big problem.
+* Seek to cultivate silence and learn to live in stillness.

 #### Relationships